Detective Knight: Rogue: Plot

-In New York City, Casey's wife tells him that he is not the same person he used to be, while also expressing concerns about his drug abuse.
-Casey promises her that he will make everything ok, right after meeting Winna and getting his next task – snatching a one-of-a-kind sports card from a high-security auction in New York.
+In New York City, Casey's wife confronts him, pointing out the changes in his personality and expressing worries about his substance abuse.
+In response, Casey assures her that he will address the issues, immediately after meeting Winna and receiving his next assignment: stealing a unique sports card from a high-security auction in the city.
 Later, Casey tells Sykes and Mike about the job and states that they will not have Mercer on the team as he can't trust him with his temper.
 Initially hesitant, Mike and Sykes agree.
 Meanwhile, Sango and Knight ask Winna about the heists and his possible involvement with them.
 Winna refuses to talk and the two detectives leave empty-handed.
 Outside, they question Winna's bodyguard Brigga, who gives him Casey's name and tells him to stay away from Winna.
 Knight and Sango track down Casey and Mercer.
 Knight recognizes Casey as a former American football player, but as they have no evidence, they get nothing out of them.
 Meanwhile, Sango meets with the NYPD police chief and offers a mutual partnership.
 Though they are all on the same side, their jurisdiction interest and egos collide, and the NYPD police chief makes it clear that she doesn't need help.

 Meantime, Casey and his team find out about Detective Knight's past.
 They discover that he was a NYPD officer who shot Jerry Leach, while off-duty.
 Jerry Leach was an ex-con and bank robber who killed Knight's father when Knight was a toddler.
 So, he killed Jerry Leach out of vengeance.
 Winna was his CI at that time, and he informed him about Leach's hideout.
 Though fascinated with this, Casey and the team do not give much weight to Knight and plan their next move.
 They rehearse their heist and decide to send Sykes to snatch the card, as her skills are perfect for the job.
 On auction day, Winna reaches the auction place with his girlfriend, Casey, Mike, and Sykes.
 When Sykes enters the building, she is spotted by an undercover cop who tracks her down.
 Although she manages to escape, the cops become aware of the heist.
 She snatches the card and gives it to Winna.
 The cops catch Sykes, but do not find anything on her.